Within the Villainess

 is a Japanese light novel series written by Makiburo and illustrated by Mai Murasaki.
 It was originally serialized on the user-generated novel publishing website Shōsetsuka ni Narō in May 2020.
 It was later acquired by Ichijinsha who began publishing it under their Ichijinsha Novels light novel imprint in February 2021.
 A manga adaptation illustrated by Nazuna Shiraume was serialized on the Pixiv Comic website under Ichijinsha's Comic Lake brand from November 2021 to May 2025.
-An anime adaptation has been announced.
+An anime television series adaptation produced by Roll2 is set to premiere in 2027.

 Premise

 After a high fever, the young noblelady Remilia awakens to the shocking realization that her body has been reincarnated with the soul of a Japanese girl named Emi, while her own soul remains trapped in her body and unable to control it.
 Though initially furious, Remilia gradually accepts Emi as the dearest person in her life by sensing Emi's kindness and experiencing her beautiful memories.

 Emi realizes she has been reincarnated into the villainess of an otome game, Hoshi no Otome to Guze no Kishi, (Note: Hoshi no Otome to Guze no Kishi (星の乙女と救世の騎士)) which she played before.
 Out of compassion and a desire to change the tragic destiny of the character, Emi diligently trains herself and builds positive relationships, hoping to help the character find a happy ending.

 Everything should have gone that way.
 But unexpectedly, Emi still falls into the same tragic end when she is framed by the saintess, who also reincarnated into this world like her.
 Overwhelmed by grief, Emi's soul falls into a deep slumber, allowing Remilia's soul to regain control of the body.
 Bearing a burning grudge against the Saintess and this world, Remilia is determined to vindicate Emi and take revenge on the Saintess.
 Simultaneously, she promises to build a beautiful world where Emi can live happily.
 With her sharp intellect, inherent power, and knowledge of both the game and Earth through Emi, Remilia carries out her plan step by step.